Safe Social Media Act: History

-In July 2024, the Parliamentary Budget Officer estimated the bill would cost around $201 million over five years to implement.
+In February 2024, the bill was reintroduced as Bill C-63.
+In July, the Parliamentary Budget Officer estimated the bill would cost around $201 million over five years to implement.
 In December 2024, with progress on the bill stalled by a political crisis, Justice Minister Arif Virani stated that the Liberal Party planned to split the Online Harms Act into two separate bills focusing on child protection and hate speech provisions respectively.
 Plans were made to prioritize the child protection bill to expedite its passage before the 2025 federal elections.
+Conservative leader Pierre Poilievre stated that if he formed government he would repeal Bill C-63, describing it as censorship and too costly.

-Ultimately, Bill C-36 was not passed before the prorogation and dissolution of Parliament, and died on the order paper.
+Ultimately, Bill C-63 was not passed before the prorogation and dissolution of Parliament, and died on the order paper.
 During the election campaign, the Liberal Party—now led by Mark Carney—promised to target the online sexual extortion and exploitation of minors, and the use of deepfakes to create non-consensual sexual images.
 When making the announcement, Carney stated "large American online platforms have become seas of racism, misogyny, antisemitism, Islamophobia, and hate" and that his government would act on online harms.

 In June 2025, Justice Minister Sean Fraser stated that the Liberals were exploring whether the Online Harms Act would be simply reintroduced or rewritten when brought back in the 45th Canadian Parliament, as he wanted to have a "fresh consideration of the path forward".

 In September 2025, Fraser introduced the Combatting Hate Act (Bill C-9) which included some of the hate speech components of the bill.
 Fraser previously stated that the other parts of the former Online Harms Act would see significant engagement from Minister of Canadian Identity and Culture Steven Guilbeault and Minister of Artificial Intelligence and Digital Innovation Evan Solomon to be updated to take into account technological developments made since its original introduction, such as generative artificial intelligence.

+In June 2026, Bill C-34, the Safe Social Media Act, was introduced by Minister of Canadian Identity and Culture Marc Miller.
+The bill reintroduces the proposal to establish a Digital Safety Commission and additionally proposes a ban on social media for minors under the age of 16.